How can I register to vote?

 - Federal Post Card Application (FPCA)

-Will I ever have to re-register?
+Will I ever have to re-register to vote?

 Change of Address?